kiwicopple/awesome-startup/README.md

 # awesome-startup

-A curated list of awesome startup tools
+A curated list of awesome cheap, free, or opensource tools for startups.

 Table of Contents